medikoo/code-file-nav/README.md

 ## To do

-- Write unit tests
 - Implement `> Change mode` command
-- Create multiple files or folders in the current directory when using curly braces in the name
-- Configurable file/folder exclusions (read .gitignore etc)
-- Configurable file/folder exclusions (manual)
-- Configurable default folder to open
 - Configurable file permissions for new files and folders

 ## Contributing

-Contributions are welcome from anybody at the [GitHub repository][code-file-nav-github], especially contributions that may fix any potential cross-platform issues.
+Contributions are welcome from anybody at the [GitHub repository][code-file-nav-github].

 ## License